Exploring the role of the charm quark in the $\Delta I=1/2$ rule: Matching to Chiral Perturbation Theory

 or the $p$-regime correction involving chiral logs plus finite-volume terms.\footnote{The latter are anyway expected to be small in our case --- in our simulations the parameter that controls finite-volume corrections is $\sim \exp(-m_{\rm PS}L) \lesssim 0.04$.} The scales $\Lambda_k$ parametrise contributions from NLO terms in the $p$-regime chiral effective Hamiltonian.
 By setting $Fr_0=0.275(6)$, one can then fit our three $m_l$ data points, separately in the 27-plet and octet channels and for each value of $m_c$, to determine the two parameters $g_k(m_c)$ and $\Lambda_k(m_c)$.
 Note that all the data points come from different gauge ensembles, which makes their correlation negligible.

 As discussed in~\res{sec:strat}, the matching to ${\rm SU}(3)$ ChiPT of quenched results is problematic in the octet case.
 In particular, singlet contributions to the formulae in~\reapp{app:chipt} should be taken into account.
 Since, on the other hand, the errors on $R_8$ are large, and we only have results at two $p$-regime quark masses, the sensitivity to these NLO effects is very poor.
-We have fit our numbers to the $N_{\rm f}=2$, $N_{\rm f}=3$, and $N_{\rm f}=4$ formulae, and find that the value of $g_8$ is completely insensitive to $N_{\rm f}$; only $\Lambda_8$ changes.
-The result for the LO LECs is
+We have fit our numbers to the $N_{\rm f}=2$, $N_{\rm f}=3$, and $N_{\rm f}=4$ formulae, and find that the value of $g_8$ is completely insensitive to $N_{\rm f}$; only $\Lambda_8$ changes, as shown in~\ret{tab:fits_lecs}.
+The result we thus quote for the LO LECs is

-where we have also quoted (labeling it as $m_c=0$) the result of a reanalysis of the GIM limit based on our simulations.
+where we have also included (labeling it as $m_c=0$) the result of a reanalysis of the GIM limit based on our simulations.
 The latter is again consistent within $\sim 1\sigma$ with the conclusions in~\cite{Giusti:2006mh}.
 Recall that, since we are working in the quenched approximation, the LEC $g_{27}$ is strictly independent of $m_c$.
 These fit results are illustrated in~\refig{fig:LECs}.

 Alternatively, as discussed in~\cite{Giusti:2006mh}, fits can be performed to the product $R_{27}R_8$, which is less sensitive to chiral corrections, and take the value of $g_{27}(0)$ as input from the more solid determination in that work (which has better $\epsilon$-regime statistics and additional $p$-regime masses).
 The fit ansatz for the product of ratios is